Platonic Academy: New Academy

 The New or Third Academy begins with Carneades, in 155 BC, the fourth scholarch in succession from Arcesilaus.
 It was still largely skeptical, denying the possibility of knowing an absolute truth.
 Carneades was followed by Clitomachus (129 – c.
 110 BC) and Philo of Larissa ("the last undisputed head of the Academy," c.
 110–84 BC).
 According to Jonathan Barnes, "It seems likely that Philo was the last Platonist geographically connected to the Academy."

 Around 90 BC, Philo's student Antiochus of Ascalon began teaching his own rival version of Platonism rejecting Skepticism and advocating Stoicism, which began a new phase known as Middle Platonism.

-The Destruction of the Academy
+Destruction

 The archaeological site of Plato's academy.

 When the First Mithridatic War began in 88 BC, Philo of Larissa left Athens, and took refuge in Rome, where he seems to have remained until his death.
 In 86 BC, Lucius Cornelius Sulla laid siege to Athens, and conquered the city, causing much destruction.
-It was during the siege that he laid waste to the Academy, for "he laid hands upon the sacred groves, and ravaged the Academy, which was the most wooded of the city's suburbs, as well as the Lyceum."
+It was during the siege that he laid waste to the academy, for "he laid hands upon the sacred groves, and ravaged the Academy, which was the most wooded of the city's suburbs, as well as the Lyceum."